TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) A licensee shall be fair and impartial toward each participant in all aspects of reported proceedings.

-b) A licensee should only accept an assignment if his/her level of competence will result in the preparation of an accurate transcript and will remove himself/herself from an assignment if he/she believes his/her abilities are inadequate, recommending or assigning another licensee only if such licensee has the competence required for such assignment.
+b) A licensee should only accept an assignment if his/her level of competence will result in the preparation of an accurate transcript and will remove himself/herself from an assignment if he/she believes his/her abilities are inadequate, recommending or assigning another licensee only if the licensee has the competence required for the assignment.

 c) A licensee, if requested, shall provide information regarding services to be rendered regarding administration of professional services to all parties.
 The licensee must strive to meet promised delivery dates whenever possible, make timely delivery of transcripts when no date is specified, and provide immediate notification of delays.